textileio/community/docs/tutorials/hub/simple-credentials-endpoint.md

-# Create a token provider using getToken
+# Create a simple credentials endpoint

-The `getToken` provides a helper for generating API tokens for your app users based on their private-key identity.
-The `getToken` method takes the user's private-key and then requests a token and signs a challenge (to prove identity ownership) from the API.
-The method does not share the private-key with the API.
+The simple credentials endpoint requires no user-identity to be sent to the server.
+It simply receives a request for new API credentials, uses the key and secret, and then returns the credentials to the client.
+This type of flow is useful for developers or apps with an existing user-validation flow, or who are able to utilize domain whitelisting and/or are hosting their own app.

 ## Setup